Women Empowering Women

 After injuries and surgeries that ended her college soccer career, Laurel spiraled into her addiction, which led to years of drinking and drug use.
 In 2012, she entered treatment in Austin, Texas.
-Laurel has 7+ years of working in the recovery industry and has dedicated her career to helping individuals to regain peace and find purpose in their lives.
+Laurel has 7+ years of working in the recovery industry and has dedicated her career to helping individuals regain peace and find purpose in their lives.

 Laurel is an experienced operations manager who specializes in project management, administration, and customer service initiatives aligned with performance objectives.
-She is known for her analytical approach in streamlining and optimizing efficiencies within an organization.
+She is known for her analytical approach to streamlining and optimizing efficiencies within an organization.
 She provides a resourceful approach while collaborating with cross-functional teams to develop client-centric solutions.
 She holds a bachelor’s degree in psychology and will complete her Master’s of Business Administration in 2021.

 Irek Banaczyk, LMSW, LCDC

-I have come to learn that a person’s life is impacted by a complex mix of influences such as family history, environment, genes, context, social, and personal experiences.
+Irek has come to learn that a person’s life is impacted by a complex mix of influences such as family history, environment, genes, context, social, and personal experiences.
 These factors are what uniquely shape our emotions, thoughts, and behaviors, all of which either expand or constrict one’s ability to make life-affirming choices.
 Undoubtedly, much of this occurs outside of conscious awareness, yet even where there is some awareness, coping patterns can become habitual, problematic, and difficult to change.